 c.¥216 / 500MB = c.¥756 / 1GB = c.¥1,296).

 ⇒ You can receive high-speed internet data by watching videos, answering questionnaires, downloading apps and reading articles.

 ⇒"Free plan" has also begun.
 This is a limited-time plan that provides you with a free SIM card for high-speed communication throughout Japan.
 However, the sim card of this plan can be obtained at only a limited number of locations.
 Please refer to the link below.

 b-mobile VISITOR SIM

 This prepaid SIM card uses docomo's network line.
-After arriving in Japan, you can purchase it at Amazon, etc. besides the airport.
-Since the network line is relatively stable, if you think that the availability period and capacity of this SIM card is the best, you can use it.
+After arriving in Japan, you can purchase cards from Amazon and other online retailers other than the airport.
+Since the network is stable, if you think that the availability period and capacity of these SIM cards meet your needs then you should choose this option.
 For details, please refer to the link below.

 Japan Communications Inc.

 21 Days (Data Amount = 5 GB, Additional 1GB charge )

 ⇒ You can charge 1GB / 1Day (c.¥500) from Charge page.
 Please refer to the link below.